nrawat05/Repo1/README.md

 # Repo1
-This is my 1st repository
+This is my first repository
+Author - Neha